-In this Transit Integration & Efficiency Study (TIES), the consultant team has reevaluated transit in Ventura County with significant engagement of stakeholder staff and city leadership.
+In this Transit Integration & Efficiency Study (TIES), the consultant team has reevaluated transit in Ventura County with significant engagement of stakeholder staff and city and county leadership.
 The objectives to improve passenger experience, operate service more efficiently, and integrate systems are clear, but the methods for doing so are varied.
-After evaluating the pre-pandemic transit services and the conditions in 2021, the TIES began to develop recommended strategies responsive to the needs, gaps, and opportunities.
-In drafting these strategies and organizing them into three alternatives, the consultant team sought to create a roadmap to the objectives that agencies can follow with flexibility in approach.
+After evaluating the pre-pandemic transit services and the conditions in 2021, the TIES began to develop strategies and organizing them into three alternatives.
+TIES creates a roadmap to achieving the objectives that agencies can follow with flexibility in approach.
 At each step, the consultant team has engaged with stakeholder staff, considered input, and reviewed other recent and current planning efforts related to transit in Ventura County.
 While TIES was underway, VCTC was also conducting an update to its Coordinated Public Transit-Human Services Transportation Plan (Coordinated Plan), which references TIES where applicable, and provided an opportunity for rider and community engagement to touch on both studies' needs.
-The consultant team and VCTC project team thank all of the stakeholders, especially staff from each participating agency, for significant time and care invested to explore and address all of the aspects of TIES.
 Every successful integration study has relied on staff building trust and willingness and pursue a better future transit network.